Rohit--Sharma/UWMad-CS537/Assignments/Assignment_3/README.md

     by 0x10AFC4: read_input_makefile (text_parsing.c:267)
     by 0x10933D: main (main.c:139)

 Reason: Read line reads makefile line by line and detects targets, dependencies and commands which it assigns accordingly and are used in the makenode function.
+These read buffers are directly used in creating the nodes of dependency graph, which is used throughout the course of the program.

 7.
  229,952 (16 direct, 229,936 indirect) bytes in 1 blocks are definitely lost in loss record 30 of 30